-1. Monitor Security Posture
+1. Continuously Monitor Security Posture

-In particular, you should be sure to pay attention to critical and high severity findings.
+In particular, you should be sure to pay attention to critical and high-severity findings.
 With a comprehensive assessment and continuous monitoring of your vendors, you can pinpoint security gaps early on and remediate them before they can be exploited by malicious actors.

 2. Review Cyber News

 If a breach does take place that might involve your vendor, you want to be aware of it as early as possible so that you can take steps to mitigate it.
 For this reason, it’s important to regularly review cyber news to keep abreast of any cyber incidents and how they might affect you and your third parties.
-Staying informed will allow you to take important steps such as limiting third-party access to your systems and being alert to suspicious activity.
+Staying informed allows you to take important steps such as limiting third-party access to your systems and being alert to suspicious activity.

 3. Check Dark Web Chatter

-It’s a good idea to check trend changes mentioning your third parties on hacker forums and other nefarious marketplaces.
+It’s a good idea to check trend changes by mentioning your third parties on hacker forums and other nefarious marketplaces.
 By doing so, you can monitor potentially malicious hacker chatter about opportunities to target your third party, sell databases of personal information or take advantage of system weaknesses for financial benefit.
 By regularly checking the dark web, you can become proactive about knowing in advance of in-the-wild threats to your supply chain.
 In addition, you can collaborate with your third party about how to prevent them.

 4. Watch for Warning Signs